saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Cloning.md

 **clone() method**

-* clone() method is defined as protected in the Object class which you must override as public in any derived classes that tou want to clone.
+* clone() method is defined as protected in the Object class which you must override as public in any derived classes that want to clone.

 **Advantages of cloning**